 Pygmalion was a sculptor who scorned all women.
-He lived on the island of Cyprus, home to Aphrodite, godess of love.
+He lived on the island of Cyprus, home to Aphrodite, goddess of love.
 Aphrodite would not let him shun women for ever.
 One day he fell in love with a statue made by his own hands.

 Hello, this is Natasha, and I am dropping by with a story from Ancient Greece.
 It’s called Pygmalion and tells how a sculptor fell in love with his own statue.

-Many centuries ago, a man called Pygmalion lived and worked on Cyprus.
+Many centuries ago, a man called Pygmalion lived and worked in Cyprus.
 He was a sculptor and he used to carve statues of the gods and demigods who frequented the island.
 He had the greatest skill.
 Those who admired his work said that his statues almost lived and breathed, they were so lifelike.

-He would watch her examine the work of his hands with her gently slanting brown eyes, run her slender fingers over his smooth carvings, perhaps blush at his effigies of satyrs, which were rather rude sometimes – and he could not help wondering at her wavy auburn hair, and the mysterious feline way that she moved, and her soft lips and – oh – well it was annoying – and he certainly did not tell anybody else about these feelings.
+Of course, he could not avoid the female sex all together.
+Often women would come into his studio to choose one of his miniature statues of the gods or goddesses.
+Many people had shrines at home, where they said their prayers to the gods.
+Shrines needed statues.
+Occasionally he would find that his eyes were lingering on one of those female forms.
+He would watch her examine the work of his hands with her gently slanting brown eyes, run her slender fingers over his smooth carvings, perhaps blush at his effigies of satyrs, which were rather rude sometimes.
+And he could not help wondering at her wavy auburn hair, and the mysterious feline way that she moved, and her soft lips and.. oh.. well it was annoying, and he certainly did not tell anybody else about these feelings.

 One night, as the sculptor lay asleep, Aphrodite herself appeared to him.

-Poor Pygmalion – the goddess was ordering him to marry – this was not so much a dream – as a nightmare.
+Poor Pygmalion.
+The goddess was ordering him to marry.
+This was not so much a dream, as a nightmare!
 Fortunately, a cunning plan occurred to him.

-“Oh goddess, please,” he begged – “before I marry I must create my greatest work.
+“Oh goddess, please,” he begged.
+“Before I marry I must create my greatest work.
 Give me time to create a statue in your likeness.
-It will be the most lovely, lifelike statue ever made and will do you the greatest honour.
+It will be the most lovely lifelike statue ever made, and will do you the greatest honour.
 I cannot do this when I am married, for my wife will be jealous of its great beauty.”

 In the morning, Pygmalion went down to the port and spoke to a merchant.
 He ordered the finest ivory from Africa.
 He knew that it would take several months to arrive.
 When it did come, he started to make small statues of the goddess, trying them out in different poses.
 When Aphrodite appeared to him in a dream to complain about the delay, he replied that art cannot be rushed.

-“Yes,” she thought, “My power is greater than that of all the gods and goddesses.”
+“Yes,” she thought.
+“My power is greater than that of all the gods and goddesses.”

 “Oh Mighty Aphrodite!
 I have chosen the girl I wish to marry.
 She is my sculpture.
 Please bring her to life, for I can love no other.”

 And that was the story of Pygmalion.

 Bertie says that the story of Pygmalion has inspired many writers.
 George Bernard Shaw wrote a play called Pygmalion.
 It wasn’t actually about a statue, but about a cockney girl called Elisa Doolittle.
 A gentleman tried to make her into a lady by teaching her to speak poshly.
 She was to be his work of art.
 The play was later made into a musical called My Fair Lady.
-The film stared Audrey Hepburn and Rex Harrison.
+The film starred Audrey Hepburn and Rex Harrison.

-We have loads more greek myths, at Storynory.com, so do drop by and listen to some soon.
+We have loads more greek myths at Storynory.com, so do drop by and listen to some soon.
 For now, from me, Natasha